Bat Situations & Solutions

 Finding an Injured Bat

 Every now and then during the winter a live bat will be found on the ground outdoors or possibly flying around indoors.
 No one can assume the reason it emerged from hibernation so it is best to leave it alone and contact a professional.

 If the bat is indoors, contact the Massachusetts Department of Public Health at 617-983-6800.

 Bats & Public Health

 Relocating wildlife is illegal in Massachusetts.
-It is detrimental to the well-being of wildlife as well as the public.
-Learn More
+It's detrimental to the well-being of the animal as well as the public.
+Learn more >